sbusso/goftp/README.md

     go get goftp.io/server

+If you want to use v2 version which has some break change on interfaces, just

+    go get goftp.io/server/v2

 ## Usage

 To boot a FTP server you will need to provide a driver that speaks to